rosell-dk/webp-realizer/README.md

 The image converter is able to use several methods to convert the image (imagick extension, gd extension, directly call cwebp binary or connect to ewww image optimizer cloud service).
 To learn the options, go to the [project on github](https://github.com/rosell-dk/webp-convert)

 ## Installation
-To use the solution on your website, copy the two .htaccess and the webp-convert directory into your root folder.
+To use the solution on your website, copy the .htaccess and the webp-convert directory into your root folder.
 Also make sure that www-data has permission to write in the relevant portion of your site.

 ## Configuration